gecio/gecio.github.io/docs/_optimist/guided_tour/step05/index.en.md

 ## Volume

-Volumes are persistent storage locations, and will show up as a disk on your VM.
+Volumes are storage locations that persist across the existence of individual instances.
 Here are some common commands:

 - `openstack volume create`
     Creates a new Volume